Gravitational back-reaction is magical: Validity of various bound for magic

 \section{Validity of various bound for magic}

-In the main text, we introduced several approximations for non-local magic, noting its proportional relationship to anti-flatness in certain regimes and its closeness to entropy in others.
+In the main text, we introduced several approximations for nonlocal magic, noting its proportional relationship to antiflatness in certain regimes and its closeness to entropy in others.
 This section delineates the conditions under which these approximations hold true.